-Delta State University’s Graduate and Continuing Studies department recently completed its second annual immersion retreat for the Teach For America Graduate Fellows Program.
+Delta State University’s Graduate and Continuing Studies department recently completed its inaugural week-long immersion experience for the new Teach for America Graduate Fellows Program.

-The program is a collaboration between Teach For America and Delta State University are piloting the new innovative two-year fellowship program to teach 10 Teach For America alumni support while working to launch and run a social entrepreneurship project in the Mississippi communities they serve, while also completing a graduate degree program of their interest.
+Teach For America and Delta State University are piloting the new innovative two-year fellowship program to teach 10 Teach For America alumni how to launch and run a social venture in the communities they serve while also completing a graduate degree program of their interest.

-For the next two days, the schedule focused on the expansion of their proposed social venture projects through vision setting, customer discovery, probes and prototypes.
-Spud Marshall served as the facilitator for the retreat.
+For the next two days, the schedule focused on the expansion participants’ proposed social entrepreneurship projects.
+The facilitators for these days included Spud Marshall and Alexis Taylor.
 Marshall is the chief catalyst for co.space, an international network of homes for change-makers that launched in State College, Pennsylvania.
 He is also the co-founder of New Leaf, a nonprofit social innovation incubator in State College.
 Taylor, of Austin, Texas, is the program manager and facilitator for 3 Day Startup, an international non-profit organization that builds entrepreneurial capabilities in students and employees at colleges, corporations, organizations and governments.

-The group also visited with Ben Lewis and Amanda Johnson, who are both leading social enterprises in Clarksdale.
-The trip provided fellows an opportunity to visualize and learn from entrepreneurs who have pursued ventures positioned in a rural area.
-Wrapping up their visit to Clarksdale, the cohort canoed the Mississippi River with John Ruskey of Quapaw Canoe Company, fostering a team-building experience for the participants.
+On the final day, the cohort visited KIPP-Delta and the Thrive Center, both operational social enterprises in Helena, Arkansas.
+This trip provided the fellows an opportunity to visualize and learn from fruitful social ventures positioned in a rural area.
+The week closed with an afternoon canoe trip on the Mississippi River with John Ruskey of Quapaw Canoe Company, fostering a team-building experience for the participants.

 To complete the fellowship, each participant will focus on social entrepreneurship, while simultaneously completing a graduate degree at Delta State.
 The cohort will regularly convene to share experiences in a collaborative environment, allowing participants to develop goals.